oll3/bita/bitar/README.md

 ## bitar

-A library for low bandwidth file synchronization over HTTP.
+A library to use for low bandwidth file synchronization over HTTP.

 * [Documentation](https://docs.rs/bitar)
 * See [bita](https://github.com/oll3/bita) for a more detailed description of the synchronization process.